 Generators can provide emergency power to your home or business in case of power failure.

 However, if you wish to connect a portable generator to the building's electrical system to power certain circuits, you must secure an electrical permit for the installation of a device that will allow you to do this safely.
-Refer to the Generator Checklist for detailed permit requirements for the installation of a transfer switch.
+Refer to the Generator Guidelines below for detailed permit requirements.

-To place and keep a generator permanently in an outside location a building permit is required.
+To place and keep a generator permanently in an outside location, a building permit is required.
 Multiple county agencies regulate different aspects of its installation.
-A permit application must include two sets of plans prepared by a design professional.
-Multiple regulatory agencies will review the permit application for compliance with all codes and regulations applicable for the generator and its fuel source.
+A permit application must include a set of plans prepared by a design professional.
+Multiple regulatory agencies will review the application for compliance with all codes and regulations applicable for the generator and its fuel source.

 Refer to the guidelines below for detailed permit requirements for an emergency generator.
 This information is being provided as a guide to assist with the permitting process for generators.
 Contact each applicable agency to verify and obtain current information.

 These guidelines are for the permanent installation of stand-alone generators to be utilized to power residential or commercial structures during power outages.
 The generators typically use gasoline, liquid petroleum, natural gas or diesel fuel.
 These requirements are to be submitted at the time of permit application for properties located within unincorporated Miami-Dade County.
 If your property is located within a municipality, contact your municipal Building Department.